 “Going into situations where anything could happen, it pushes me and my boundaries are definitely stretched.”

-“Working abroad with a non-profit organization or as missionary go hand in hand,” she says.
+“Working abroad with a non-profit organization or as a missionary go hand in hand,” she says.
 “There’s a huge need for people to come and teach English in certain areas.”

-“I am hoping to go abroad and work in Spanish speaking countries as a missionary or work with non-profit organizations,” she said.
+“I am hoping to go abroad and work in Spanish-speaking countries as a missionary or work with non-profit organizations,” she said.